I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-HackerGoose/ReadMe.md

 * Email associated with their microsoft account
 * Their exact Geo Location
 * The wifi networks and passwords

-This payload will automatically end after 2 min

-Or if you press `Left Control` + `Right Control` at the same time

 ## Getting Started